Cags and spray tops for Canoeing & Kayaking

 Semi Dry cags are designed for whitewater kayaking and surfing but are also suitable for general purpose paddling, touring and sea kayaking use all year round.
 Semi dry cags feature a neoprene neck seal which is more comfortable and not as tight around your neck as a latex seal, the downside of a neoprene seal is that they are not normally as dry as latex so you may experience some water ingress if you capsize.
 These cags will generally feature a twin waist seal (for combining with a spraydeck) and latex wrist seals.

 Dry Cags are the warmest and driest type of jacket on the market, they are most popular for Whitewater kayaking and Surfing but can be used for any paddling discipline during even the coldest months.
-Full latex seals on the neck and wrist are the driest type available and offer the best chance of staying warm and dry on the water.
+Full latex seals on the neck and wrist are the driest seals available and offer the best chance of staying warm and dry on the water.
 When combined with a good pair of dry trousers these can make a good alternative to a drysuit.
+Not sure what features you're looking for check out our Cags Buyers Guide.

 What features should I look for in a Cag or Jacket?